 I found out at 20 weeks that we were having a little boy, we named him Thomas.

-I had Ellie by emergency C-section but opted for a Vaginal birth after caesarean VBAC with Thomas and was told at any point I felt there was something wrong or I couldn’t do it they would take me straight to the theatre room which I was happy with.
+I had Ellie by emergency C-section but opted for a VBAC with Thomas, and it was agreed that if they or I felt there was something wrong, or I couldn’t do it, they would take me straight to the theatre room which I was happy with.

-I went back to the hospital, early hours of the 12th my contractions were 3 minutes apart but they stopped at 6am.
-This was when they took me to the delivery room and put me on the drip.
+I went back to the hospital, early hours of the 12th my contractions were 3 minutes apart, but they stopped at 6 am.
+They took me to the delivery room and put me on the drip.

 After the epidural, I slept for 5 hours.